MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex1_retention_policies.md

 8. For the Teams chat location, select the **Edit** text link in the **Included** column

-9. On the **Edit locations** page, in the Teams chats window, add the users:
+9. On the **Teams chats** pane, add the users:
     - Adele Vance
     - Pradeep Gupta

+    Note: By adding those two users the setting for included in Teams chats changed from "All teams" to just the two users you added.

 10. Select the **Done** button